 New Mexico has been collecting periphyton and phytoplankton community data from select streams, lakes, and reservoirs since about 1975.
 Periphyton is an assemblage of organisms that grow on underwater surfaces and includes a complex matrix of algae and heterotrophic microbes including bacteria, fungi, protozoa, and other organisms (Allaby 1985).
 Phytoplankton is the assemblage of free-floating, photosynthetic organisms, including diatoms, desmids, and dinoflagellates.
-The SWQB currently uses periphyton data as a response variable in nutrient surveys and assessments in wadeable streams (see Appendix C).
 Periphyton and phytoplankton data from lentic systems have also been collated and explored as response variables for the nutrient lake and reservoir assessment protocol (see Appendix D).
 Nutrient protocols for large rivers are under development.